pojntfx/pojde/README.md

 ## Usage

 pojde supports running many isolated instances on a host, where the host can be your local machine, a cloud server or even a Raspberry Pi.
 Before you continue to the next step, please [install Docker](https://docs.docker.com/get-docker/) or [install Podman](https://podman.io/getting-started/installation) on the host that you wish to run the instance on.
-If you have SELinux enabled on your system, using Podman is the only supported option.
+If you have CGroups V2 enabled on your system (i.e. if you're using Fedora), please check out the [Docker, Podman and CGroups V2 FAQ](#docker-podman-and-cgroups-v2).

 To create your first instance, use `pojdectl apply`: